Grant Aid Programme 2019 - 2020

-Prior to completing a grant aid application, it is essential that you read and familiarise yourself with the Grant Aid Guidance document (see related documents below).
+Prior to completing an online grant aid application, it is essential that you read and familiarise yourself with the Grant Aid Guidance Document 2019.
+This contains critically important information which you need to be aware of to avoid not complying with specific conditions on the various grant programmes.
 Restrictions apply to grant categories which will be detailed in this document.
 It is also conditional that you speak to the relevant officer responsible for the grant you wish to make a submission to.
 You will find officer contact details listed in the guidance document.

 Council is seeking to support groups across Mid Ulster in the completion of large community capital investment projects being developed.